 The rental yield opportunity

-Let us run the numbers on an Atunara investment.
-A 70 square metre apartment at €986/sqm costs approximately €69,000.
-Rented at €6.17/sqm per month, that generates €432 per month or €5,184 per year.
-Gross yield: approximately 7.5%.
+Running the numbers on a La Atunara investment using Indomio data: a 70 square metre apartment at €986/sqm costs approximately €69,000.
+Rented at €6.17/sqm per month, that generates around €432 per month or €5,184 per year.
+Gross yield before Spanish income tax, management fees, and vacancy sits at approximately 7 to 8% on asking-price figures.
+Net returns will be lower once running costs are factored in, and asking prices do not always equal achieved prices.

-Limited supply
+Limited supply in key areas

 Treaty Implications for Foreign Buyers

-Key considerations for foreign investors:
+Key tax and cost considerations for foreign investors:

 Risk Factors